technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 9 - Create and use agent experience profiles.md

 # Lab 9 - Create and use agent experience profiles

-**Objective** - You will create an agent experience profile and configure parameters to the profile in the Customer Admin service center
+**Objective** - You will create an agent experience profile and configure parameters to the profile in the Copilot Service service center

 ## Task 1 - Create agent experience profiles in Customer Service admin center